-The twin passions of the newest recipient of the Community Impact Student Award are her Native American culture and the environment.
+The twin passions of the newest recipient of the Community Impact Student Award are her Native American heritage and the environment.

-Layla Rose Locklear, a sophomore from Pembroke, is the winner of UNCP’s top student award for civic engagement.
-The award is given to one student on each member campus of the North Carolina Campus Compact, a consortium of universities to promote civic engagement.
+Layla Rose Locklear, a rising junior, won UNCP’s top student award for civic engagement during 2011-12.
+The award is given annually to one student on each member-campus of the North Carolina Campus Compact, a consortium of universities to promote civic engagement.

-As a UNCP student, Locklear has successfully combined her interests by majoring in environmental science and minoring in American Indian Studies.
-She keeps a busy schedule.
+As a student, Locklear has successfully combined her interests by majoring in environmental science.
+At this date, she is contemplating an advanced degree in Native Environmental Science.

-Locklear is secretary-treasurer of UNCP’s chapter of AISES (American Indian Science and Engineering Society).
+Besides attending statewide powwows and events of all eight North Carolina tribes, Locklear has a full life.
+On campus, she is secretary-treasurer of UNCP’s chapter of AISES (American Indian Science and Engineering Society).
 She is also secretary of the campus Native American Student Organization (NASO).

-At the date of this interview, the band was preparing to play at the Shakori Hills Grassroots Festival.
-Performing from a young age, Locklear has developed considerable poise, said Aubrey Swett, director of UNCP’s Office of Community and Civic Engagement.
+Performing from a young age, Layla has developed considerable poise, said Aubrey Swett, director of UNCP’s Office of Community and Civic Engagement.

 “I’ve known Layla since she was in grade school,” Swett said.
 “She’s got a lot of talent that she is sharing with young people.
 She is very deserving of this award.”

 While Locklear has her sights set on working far from home, she said she won’t forget where she came from.

 “When I achieve my goals, I want to come home and give back,” she said.
 “Everything you do is influenced by your community and the people there.